-- Students will demonstrate knowledge of discipline- specific content related to macro- principles describing the three domains of biology and the molecular nature of life.
+- Students will demonstrate knowledge of discipline- specific content related to macro- principles describing the 3 domains of biology and the molecular nature of life.

 - Students will use critical thinking by demonstrating the ability to recognize the components of a problem, formulate a strategy to solve the problem, apply comprehensive scientific knowledge to execute a solution and then evaluate the effectiveness of the solution.

 - Students will demonstrate communication skills reflective of professional standards consistent biology-related associations (i.e. FASEB).

 - Students will demonstrate discipline- specific core laboratory and calculation- based skills related to the characterization and classification of life forms, their components and habitats and in the molecular analysis of living species.